Kezak1/simple-rag/README.md

 # simple-rag
-Simple retrival-augmented generation.
+Simple retrival-augmented generation (**Brutus**).
 We use llama3 as main LLM to talk with AI.
-For embeddings we use bge-m3. (**Brutus**)
+For embeddings we use bge-m3.

-## funcionalities
+## functionalitues
 talk with AI about the specific documents.

 ![alt text](assets/image.png)